williams-cs/swell/tutorials/weekly-and-lesson-plans.md

 ## Auxiliary Ideas
 1. ~~Are `shapes` full-on classes?~~ `shapes` are functions.
+21. COLOR-CODE TEXT!
 14. Add rotation function.
 16. Named arguments!
 17. Khan Academy's 'talk-through' is cool - video on top of interactive coding env.
 18. Colors?
 19. StringEffect and NumberEffect share many methods.
 Maybe superclass them?
+20. Highlight connected code and canvas components.

 # Lesson/Module Plan
 **NOTE:** Still unsure what the mode of instruction should be.
-Textual for now, but maybe should consider videos.
+Textual for now, but should consider videos.

 ## Sub-Module 1

 **Goal:** Learn about `print()` method, shapes and String.

 **Checkpoints:**
-1. How to use `print()` statement and pass a number as an argument.
+1. Use `print()` statement and pass a String as an argument.
 2. PDM.
+Explain parameters of `print()`.
-3. How to use String value.
+3. Pass shapes to `print()`.
-4. String values can also be manipulated directly.
-5. Maybe a final game-like challenge for each module?
+4. PDM.
+Parameters of shapes.
+5. Game Challenge.

 ## Sub-Module 2

-**Goal:** Learn about variables and binary operations.
+**Goal:** Learn about numbers, variables and binary operations.

 **Checkpoints:**
 1. Declare number and string variables, and print them.